Iterates of Meromorphic Functions on Escaping Fatou Components: Introduction and Main Results

-An equivalent statement of Question $\mathcal{A}$ is that if (\ref{equ1.4}) is satisfied in an escaping Fatou component $U$ of $f$, then whether may $\bigcup_{n=0}^\infty f^n(U)$ contain an infinite modulus annulus sequence?
-It turns out that it is this case.
-There exist wandering domains whose orbit contains an infinite modulus annulus sequence and (\ref{equ1.4}) holds.
+An equivalent statement of Question $\mathcal{A}$ is that if (\ref{equ1.4}) holds in an escaping Fatou component $U$ of $f$, then whether $\bigcup_{n=0}^\infty f^n(U)$ may contain an infinite modulus annulus sequence?
+It turns out that there exist wandering domains whose orbit contains an infinite modulus annulus sequence and (\ref{equ1.4}) holds.
 This is the first result of this paper.

 \begin{theorem} There exists a transcendental meromorphic function $f$ which has an escaping wandering domain $U$ such that for all sufficiently large $n$, $f^n(U)\supset A(r_n,R_n)$ with $R_n/r_n\to\infty (n\to\infty)$ and $r_n\to\infty (n\to\infty)$, but for any two points $a, b\in U$, there exists an $M>1$ such that for all sufficiently large $n$,